DORA: Repercussions for ICT third party service providers

 If you are a third-party service provider providing information and communication technology services to certain financial entities, you may be impacted by DORA as an “ICT third party service provider” and will need to align your services and contractual arrangements with DORA to support the financial entities’ compliance requirements.

 The meaning of “ICT services” is broadly defined in DORA and covers all types of digital and data services provided through ICT systems to one or more internal or external users on an ongoing basis.
 This broad definition also means that ICT third party service providers will cover a multitude of suppliers such as software suppliers, consultancy and managed ICT services, providers of cloud services, data analytics, cybersecurity and data centres.
-Certain critical ICT third-party service providers will be designated under DORA by European Supervisory Authorities and designated critical ICT third-party service providers will be subject to specific obligations under DORA.
+Certain critical ICT third-party service providers will be designated under DORA by European Supervisory Authorities and such designated critical ICT third-party service providers will be subject to specific obligations under DORA.

-• The majority of ICT third-party service providers will be non-critical ICT third-party service providers.
+The majority of ICT third-party service providers will be non-critical ICT third-party service providers.
 Even though such ICT entities are not directly subject to DORA, in order to continue to supply services to their financial entity customers they will likely be required to amend the form and content of their agreements to satisfy the mandatory contractual provisions imposed on financial entities under Articles 28 (7) and 30 of DORA.
-Such obligations include documenting the full contract on one written document rather than having multiple contract documents such as cross referencing other terms and conditions and policies.
-Additionally, the new form contracts will need to detail: clear descriptions of the ICT services including any subcontracting terms
+Such obligations include documenting the full contract in one written document rather than having multiple contract documents cross referencing to other terms and conditions and policies.

 • The locations where the ICT services and any subcontracted functions are to be provided